Woods at Seaside

 It is elegantly framed with paulownia wood, a tree closely connected to kimono culture, and is filled with storytelling and sense of luxury.

 In this artwork, the aim was to capture the splendor of Japanese nature, showing the sea, sky, and forests.
 Traditional Japanese culture, represented by the kimono, and wood, an integral element of Japanese craftsmanship, were used to bring this vision to life.

 I used two pieces of kimono that could no longer be used as clothing and bark that would normally be discarded to create the ultimate upcycled piece.

 The marriage of Japanese natural materials - silk, paulownia (frame), and pine (bark for the center decoration) - and Japanese natural patterns - blue ocean waves and clouds - expresses the magnificent beauty of Japanese nature from various angles.

 The central bark decoration stands out as a distinctive feature of this work.
-Pine, oak, and other tree barks are interwoven among the mountains woven into the obi, creating a tangible and authentic natural atmosphere.
+Pine, oak, and other tree barks are interwoven among the clouds and waves woven into the kimono, creating a tangible and authentic natural atmosphere.